Visual-Computing/ECIR-Tutorial/README.md

 # ECIR2025 Tutorial: Advanced Methods for Visual Information Retrieval and Exploration in Large Multimedia Collections

 This tutorial, presented by Prof. Dr. Kai Barthel, M.Sc.
 Nico Hezel, and M.Sc.
-Konstantin Schall from the [Visual Computing Group](https://visual-computing.com/) at HTW Berlin, will take place at [ECIR 2025](https://ecir2025.eu/).
+Konstantin Schall from the [Visual Computing Group](https://visual-computing.com/) at HTW Berlin, took place at [ECIR 2025](https://ecir2025.eu/).

 The tutorial slides can be found [here](https://docs.google.com/presentation/d/1LyVHJdSKILwAmz4qe6F3AUpSLWqUnHBz39pTgq1DLXM/edit?usp=sharing), and all associated notebooks are listed at the bottom of the page.